Inside: Summer is about family travel, including long car rides. Read on for tips on how to survive a summer road trip with a toddler.

 One box will have a diaper changing station where we can change the kiddo anywhere since not all restrooms have baby changing tables.
 I also create boxes full of easy to reach snacks and drink bottles (so they don’t spill and roll around all over the car floor).

 Another container will be just for the dogs since they need provisions as well.
-I love the blanket travel idea from Mama by Fire – putting a blanket down under our dogs helps keep their fur out of our seats.
+I love the blanket travel idea – putting a blanket down under our dogs helps keep their fur out of our seats.

 This post has an excellent collection of travel hacks, including a suction cup to the window for coloring items, so they don’t get dropped and lost.
 Now to just make sure the toddler places his crayons back in the cup instead of throwing them.